-Candidates will have a record of, or clear potential for, outstanding research in Modern and Contemporary Italian Literature and Culture, along with an understanding of the current state of Italian studies more broadly.
-Preference may be given to candidates with research and teaching specialisms in one or more of the following areas: colonial and postcolonial studies, race and ethnicity, gender/sexuality studies, film and/or visual culture, and environmental humanities.
-We welcome candidates whose research and teaching demonstrates the potential for collaborative or cross-disciplinary work
+We seek candidates with research and teaching specialisms in one or more of the following areas: comparative and transnational studies; media history and theory; gender and sexuality studies; cultural and social activism; environmental humanities; the study of migration and diaspora.
+We welcome candidates whose research and/or teaching demonstrates the potential for collaborative or cross-disciplinary work.